nazph/hello-world/README.md

 # hello-world
-print ('i'm hope to become an expert at python , i this it is a wonderful language')
+print ('i'm hope to become an expert at python , i think it is a wonderful language')